Silence is golden as "The Artist" scoops 7 BAFTAs

 While her performance in The Iron Lady has been well-received in Thatcher's home country, the overall film has had lukewarm reviews.

-The choice to dwell on the subject of Thatcher's dementia has been criticized, not least by current British Prime Minister David Cameron, who like Thatcher is a Conservative.
+The choice to dwell on the subject of Thatcher's dementia has been criticised, not least by current British Prime Minister David Cameron, who like Thatcher is a Conservative.

 However, the "Taxi Driver" and "Raging Bull" director went home with a BAFTA Fellowship celebrating his life in cinema.